 Destinations Career Academy of Georgia, a Georgia public school, must follow the rules set by the Georgia Department of Education (GDOE) in observance of state law.
-According to GDOE, all students in grades 6-8 are required to participate in state testing.
-Being a part of Destinations Career Academy of Georgia means that some travel will be required for testing.
+According to GDOE, all students in grades 6-9 are required to participate in state testing.
+Being a part of Destinations Career Academy of Georgia means that some travel will be required for testing within a 50-mile radius.
+In certain cases, it may be necessary to travel longer than an hour.
 Travel includes going to and from testing locations.
-The 2022-2023 testing schedule is below.
+The 2023-2024 testing schedule is below.
 Dates are subject to change.